-Class will be a mixture of problem-solving, discussion, presentations, research article analysis, and independent learning, with some potential opportunities for field/lab work.
+Class will be a mixture of problem-solving, discussion, presentations, research analysis, lab work, artifact investigation, field work, and independent learning.
 Activities will be differentiated in recognition of the substantial diversity of backgrounds and interests students bring to this course.